SumrakDZN/Namalsk-Server/README.md

 **Q: What is the suggested player count for Namalsk?**

-A: From my experience, I would recommend setting the maximum to 30-40 players.
+A: From my experience, I would recommend setting the maximum of 30-40 players.

 **Q: Where can I find a default server config for Namalsk?**

 A: Look into the *Server Config* folder in this repository.
-The config is split into two sections (standard server params and custom Namalsk edits).
+There are two available (for each difficulty) and each config is split into two sections (standard server params and custom Namalsk edits).
 If you are using your own custom server config, I very much do recommend to look into the default Namalsk one to check the params for your Namalsk server.

 **Q: Is there a dark and bright night lighting setup for Namalsk?**